-- 4.4.1.
-Be responsible for informing and educating members on how to access Excluded Services, providing all required referrals, and assisting in the coordination of scheduling such services. - 4.4.2.
-Refer to the Managed Care Policy and Procedure Guide for detailed information on the services that will not be covered/reimbursed by the CONTRACTOR under the current Medicaid Managed Care Program. - 4.5.
-Medical Necessity Determination
+- 4.4.1 Be responsible for informing and educating members on how to access Excluded Services, providing all required referrals, and assisting in the coordination of scheduling such services. - 4.4.2 Refer to the Managed Care Process and Procedure Manual for detailed information on the services that will not be covered/reimbursed by the CONTRACTOR under the current Medicaid Managed Care Program. - 4.5 Medical Necessity Determination

-The CONTRACTOR shall define Medical Necessity in accordance with 42 CFR 438.210(a)(5).
+The CONTRACTOR shall define Medical Necessity in accordance with 42 CFR § 438.210(a)(5).
 Medically Necessary Services are those services utilized in the State Medicaid Program, including quantitative and non-quantitative treatment limits, as indicated in State statutes and regulations, the State Plan, and other State Policy and Procedures.
-The CONTRACTOR shall:

-- 4.5.1.
-Be required to provide medically necessary and evidence-based appropriate care to Medicaid Managed Care Members in the provision of Core Benefits and services outlined in this contract. - 4.5.2.
-Furnish Core Benefits and services in accordance with Medical Necessity and in an amount, duration, and scope that is no less than the amount, duration, and scope for the same services furnished to beneficiaries up to the limits as specified in the Medicaid FFS Program as defined in the State Plan, administrative rule and Medicaid Managed Care Policy and Procedure Guide.
+- 4.5.1 Be required to provide medically necessary and evidence-based appropriate care to Medicaid Managed Care Members in the provision of Core Benefits and services outlined in this contract. - 4.5.2 Furnish Core Benefits and services in accordance with Medical Necessity and in an amount, duration, and scope that is no less than the amount, duration, and scope for the same services furnished to beneficiaries up to the limits as specified in the Medicaid FFS Program as defined in the State Plan, administrative rule and Managed Care Process and Procedure Manual. - 4.5.3 Establish Procedures for the determination of Medical Necessity.
+The determination of Medical Necessity shall be made on a case-by-case basis and in accordance with the definition of Medical Necessity defined by the Department and regulations.
+This requirement should not be construed as to limit the CONTRACTOR's ability to use medically appropriate cost- effective alternative services.